chihirobelmo/FalconBMS-Alternative-Launcher/README.md

 Key Mapping Page has a drop-down list to jump the Datagrid scroll to the specific sections, especially useful to find essential HOTAS callbacks section.

-You can also setup KEYCOMBO, SHIFTED DX, BUTTON RELEASE, and INVOKE which cannot be done from stock BMS UI
+You can also setup SHIFTED DX or BUTTON RELEASE behaviours which cannot be done from stock BMS UI

-When you would like to setup key/buttons for KEYCOMBO, SHIFTED DX or RELEASE to activate callbacks, click and enable "KEYCOMBO / PINKYSHIFT" button or "RELEASE" button.
+When you would like to setup key/buttons for SHIFTED DX or RELEASE to activate callbacks, click and enable "KEYCOMBO / PINKYSHIFT" button or "RELEASE" button.
 When the button has lightened up it has been enabled.
 Then press buttons to assign them.

 # * TIPS: